ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ## Combined Tree {#proof-combined-tree}

+As users execute the algorithms defined in {{updating-views-of-the-tree}},
+{{fixed-version-search}}, {{greatest-version-search}}, {{monitoring-the-tree}},
-As users execute the algorithms for searching, monitoring, or updating their view of the tree, they inspect a series of log entries.
+and {{updating-labels}}, they inspect a series of log entries.
 For some of these, only the timestamp of the log entry is needed.
 For others, both the timestamp and a `PrefixProof` from the log entry's prefix tree are needed.

 This subsection defines a general structure, called a `CombinedTreeProof`, that contains the minimum set of timestamps and `PrefixProof` structures that a user needs for their execution of these algorithms.
-For the purposes of this protocol, the user always executes the algorithm to update their view of the tree, described in {{updating-views-of-the-tree}}, followed immediately by one of the algorithms from {{fixed-version-search}}, {{greatest-version-search}},
+For the purposes of this protocol, the user always executes the algorithm to update their view of the tree as described in {{updating-views-of-the-tree}}, followed immediately by one of the other algorithms.
-{{monitoring-the-tree}}, or {{updating-labels}}.

 Proofs are encoded as follows: